FelixWaiblinger/tum-adlr-15/README.md

 ## Getting Started

+All experiments were conducted using Python 3.7.16 and package versions as specified in the ```pyproject.toml``` file.
-Assuming you have your preferred virtual environment set up, the environments in this repository have to be registered:
+Assuming you have your preferred virtual environment set up, the environments in this repository have to be registered and all dependencies have to be installed:

 ```bash
 cd tum-adlr-15/